Trump adrift: Tumult in West Wing amid exits, investigation

 "The last thing I wanted to do was walk away from one of the great honors of my life, being the secretary of homeland security," he said at the agency's 15th anniversary celebration in Washington.
 "But I did something wrong and God punished me, I guess."

-AP writers Kevin Freking and Catherine Lucey contributed to this report.
+Associated Press writers Kevin Freking and Catherine Lucey contributed to this report.

 Follow Julie Pace at http://twitter.com/jpaceDC, Jonathan Lemire at http://twitter.com/jonlemire and Zeke Miller at http://twitter.com/zekejmiller